audreysuit/BAE305-SP25-Lab5/README.md

     - Select the correct COM port (Tools > Port > COM?).
 In our case, we connected to COM3.
 3. Upload and Run the Blink Program
     - Open the Blink program (File > Examples > Basics > Blink).
     - Click Upload to transfer the program to the Arduino.
-The code will automatically verify when uploaded so no need to do it separately.
+The code will automatically verify when uploaded, so no need to do it separately.
     - Create Circuit 1 on the RedBoard and connect power via your computer.
 The LED should flash.
 4. Modify the Delay
     - Reduce the delay time by decreasing the value in delay() function until the LED appears to stay constantly illuminated.